HMR1200 - Electric trowel Vevor - Free user manual and instructions

 maintenance and occasional repairs are necessary.

-- DO NOT crank a flooded engine with the spark plug removed gasoline-powered engines.
-Fuel trapped in the cylinder will squirt the spark plug opening.
+- DO NOT crank a flooded engine with the spark plug removed on gasoline-powered engines.
+Fuel trapped in the cylinder will squirt out of the spark plug opening.

-- DO NOT test for spark on gasoline-powered engines, if engine flooded or the smell of gasoline is present.
-A stray spark could fumes.
+- DO NOT test for spark on gasoline-powered engines if the engine is flooded or the smell of gasoline is present.
+A stray spark could ignite fumes.

-- DO NOT use gasoline or other types of fuels or flammable sol to clean parts, especially in enclosed areas.
-Fumes from fuels an solvents can become explosive.
+- DO NOT use gasoline or other types of fuels or flammable solvents to clean parts, especially in enclosed areas.
+Fumes from fuels and solvents can become explosive.

-ALWAYS keep area around muffler free of debris such as leave paper, cartons, etc. A hot muffler could ignite them, starting a fire
+- ALWAYS keep the area around the muffler free of debris such as leaves, paper, cartons, etc. A hot muffler could ignite them, starting a fire.

 - ALWAYS disconnect spark plug on machines equipped with gasoline engines, before servicing, to avoid accidental start-up.

 - ALWAYS keep machine clean and labels legible.
-Replace all mis and hard-to-read labels.
+Replace all missing and hard-to-read labels.
 Labels provide important operating instructions and warn of dangers and hazards.

 - ALWAYS check for damaged parts before each use.
-Carefully cl that the trowel will operate properly and perform its intended fun Replace damaged or worn parts immediately.
+Carefully check that the trowel will operate properly and perform its intended function.
+Replace damaged or worn parts immediately.
 Never operate the trowel with a damaged part.

-- ALWAYS inspect the screed prior to placing in storage and before-use.
-Store the trowel in a dry, secure place out of the reach children when not in use.
+- ALWAYS inspect the screed prior to placing in storage and before use.
+Store the trowel in a dry, secure place out of the reach of children when not in use.

 - ALWAYS keep blades clean when not in use and guards in place in working order.